IBM/ibm-licensing-operator/docs/Content/Backup_and_upgrade.md

 * For online environments, License Service is automatically upgraded with each new operator release.
 * For online environments, to upgrade to License Service version 1.4.x from an earlier version, you must manually update the subscription channel.
 For more information, see [Updating the subscription channels](#updating-the-subscription-channel).
-* For online environments, to upgrade from License Service version uo to 1.10.x to the latest version, you must manually update the `CatalogSource` image.
+* For online environments, to upgrade from License Service version earlier than 1.11.0 to the latest version, you must manually update the `CatalogSource` location.
 For more information, see [Updating the CatalogSource image](#updating-thecatalogsource-image).
 * For online environments, to upgrade from License Service version 1.3.x or earlier, to the latest version first update the subscription channel, and next update the `CatalogSource`.
 For more information, see [Updating the subscription channels](#updating-the-subscription-channel) and [Updating the CatalogSource image](#updating-thecatalogsource-image).
 * For offline environments, to upgrade License Service to a new version, first uninstall License Service from the cluster and redeploy it.